yapweijun1996/printer-server-nodejs-v3/Readme.md

     # or
     pm2 list
     ```
-*   **View Logs**: Tail the logs in real-time to monitor requests and errors.
+*   **View Logs**: PM2 is now configured to store all logs in the `Server/logs/` directory, with timestamps.
+This is the best place to look for errors.
+You can tail them with:
     ```bash
     npm run logs:prod
     # or
-    pm2 logs print-server
+    npx pm2 logs print-server
     ```
 *   **Stop the Server**:
     ```bash